Degree Details

 Alumni in Leadership, Policy & Advocacy for Early Childhood Well-Being

 When considering early childhood leadership master’s and education policy master’s programs, it’s important to look at student outcomes.
-Graduates of our MA in Leadership, Policy, and Advocacy for Early Childhood Well-Being utilize their knowledge and skills in early childhood policy, leadership, or research in a variety of professions.
+Graduates of our MA in Leadership, Policy, and Advocacy for Early Childhood Well-Being utilize their knowledge and skills in early childhood education, policy, leadership, or research in a variety of professions.

 BU Wheelock alumni go on to lead as: